meelkor/polybar-gmail/readme.md

 `-c` or `--color` - to change new email badge color, default: #e06c75

 `-ns` or `--nosound` - turn off new email sound

+`-t` or `--title` - also display title of newest email next to the count

+`--title-format` - when title is enabled, this option specifies its format, %s is then substituted with the e-mail's subject

+`-e` or `--tenant` - specify which credentials file should be used

 ### Example